-The IBM z196 is a world class enterprise server designed to meet your business needs.
-The z196 is built on the inherent strengths of the IBM z platform and is designed to deliver new technologies and virtualization that provide improvements in price/performance for key new workloads.
-The z196 further extends System z leadership in key capabilities with the delivery of expanded scalability for growth and large scale consolidation, improved security and availability to reduce risk, and just-in-time capacity deployment, helping to respond to changing business requirements.
+The IBM zEnterprise EC12 (zEC12) GA1 systems are world class enterprise servers designed to meet your business needs.
+The zEC12 GA1 systems are built on the inherent strengths of the IBM z platform and is designed to deliver new technologies and virtualization that provide improvements in price/performance for key new workloads.
+The zEC12 GA1 further extend System z leadership in key capabilities with the delivery of expanded scalability for growth and large scale consolidation, improved security and availability to reduce risk, and just-in-time capacity deployment, helping to respond to changing business requirements.